-26. Will your implants be returned back to you immediately after removal or at the post-opperative appointment?
+26. Will your implants be returned back to you immediately after removal or at the postoperative appointment?
 Will they be left uncleaned if requested?
 Can they be shipped off somewhere at your request?
 If you have saline implants and the saline appears contaminated, will your surgeon have it sent off for testing?
 How much will the testing cost you?

 - If you have saline implants, Mycometrics and Real Time can test saline fluid for mold and microorganisms.

 - Implants are your property and you can arrange beforehand to have them returned to you.
-This can be important as you may want to inspect them yourself or if you wish to keep them for any legal proceedings.
+This can be important as you may want to inspect them yourself or keep them for any legal proceedings.
 However, if you are interested in legal avenues do not handle your implants; you must have them sealed by the surgeon, maintain a chain of custody, and keep them sealed so evidence is not tampered.

-- Plastic surgeons may be offered free implants or get kickbacks when they return your implants back to the manufacturer.
+- Plastic surgeons may be offered free implants or get kickbacks when they return implants back to the manufacturer.
 This protects manufacturers from lawsuits.
-Some will say they can not return them or have other excuses, but there also many who will return them to you.
+Some will say they can not return them or have other excuses, but there are also many who will return them to you.
 There is a government website where you can search if a doctor is getting payments from a manufacturer (such as fees in research, consulting, speaker, sponsor, etc).

 Post-Surgery Related Questions:

 27. What are the signs of an infection after explant?